insolite-dev/nt/.github/ISSUE_TEMPLATE/bug_report.md

  - Machine: [e.g: MacBook Air - Intel Core i5]
  - OS: [e.g. MacOS Monterey]
  - Version [e.g. v0.1.2]
- - The way you installed notya.
+ - The way you installed nt.

 ### Describe the bug
 A clear and concise description of what the bug is.